rOY369/Docs/work/Sustainable office/zero_waste.md

 ### Outcome

-The successful implementation of this zero_waste action plan means that the following outcomes are achieved :
+The successful implementation of this zero_waste action plan means that the following outcomes are achieved -  Divert 90% of our solid waste from landfills either through recycling, composting, reusing or other methods.
-- Divert 90% of our solid waste from landfills either through recycling, composting, reusing or other methods.
+- Gte

 ### Waste Management Consultants